Southwestern Law School offers a variety of financial assistance programs, including scholarships, loans, and work-study.

 Disbursement of Aid

-Q: What will my award letter include?
+Q: What will my offer letter include?

-NOTE: If your Award Letter lists the Grad PLUS loan, it means that you meet the eligibility requirements to apply for the loan, but it does NOT mean that you've already been approved for the loan.
+NOTE: If your Offer Letter lists the Grad PLUS loan, it means that you meet the eligibility requirements to apply for the loan, but it does NOT mean that you've already been approved for the loan.
 Credit Approval is required for the Graduate PLUS Loan.

 Continuing students who wish to make an adjustment to their aid package (either to cancel a particular type of aid or to reduce the amount of aid) should submit a Loan Change Form to request those changes.
 The Loan Change Form is available on the student portal or can be picked up in the Financial Aid Office.

-Q: When will I receive my award?
+Q: When will I receive my offer letter?

 Students will receive an email notification letting them know they can view their financial aid package approximately 7 days after they have submitted all documents to the Financial Aid Office.
 Students will be contacted when/if additional documentation is required.